 “Then I’ll teach you,” the commander said.

-“Consider waking up after someone who turned into that antique whilst you are that younger,” she said.
+“Consider waking up after someone who turned into that antique while you are that younger,” she said.

-At sixteen, she asked the commander if she could go to her own family.
-She becomes amazed while he agreed.
-Wearing the pistol and the grenade, she made her manner again domestic for what become supposed to be a brief reunion.
+At sixteen, she asked the commander if she could visit her family.
+She becomes amazed while he agrees.
+Wearing the pistol and the grenade, she made her manner again domestic for what was supposed to be a brief reunion.

 The village turned into unrecognizable.
 A warship changed into now stationed near the dock.
-The house from which she has been abducted changed into abandoned.
+The house from which she has been abducted transformed into abandoned.

-“I told the primary person I saw that I was Mr. Moisés’ daughter and that they said I couldn’t be due to the fact that daughter becomes lifeless,” she said.
+“I told the primary person I saw that I was Mr. Moisés’ daughter and that they said I couldn’t be because the daughter becomes lifeless,” she said.

-Mélida says she does no longer realize why her father turned her into the military tomorrow.
+Mélida says she no longer realizes why her father turned her into the military the next day.

 “He desired me now not to head returned possibly,” she stated.
 “He wanted the pleasure for me.”